ng-Classic/ng-classic/packages/compiler-cli/linker/babel/README.md

-# Angular Classiclinker - Babel plugin
+# Angular Classic linker - Babel plugin

 This package contains a Babel plugin that can be used to find and link partially compiled declarations in library source code.
 See the [linker package README](../README.md) for more information.